 - Your plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Your plan cannot cover a drug purchased outside the United States and its territories. - Your plan usually cannot cover off-label use.
 "Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Medicare sometimes allows us to cover "off-label uses" of a prescription drug.
-Coverage is allowed only when the use is supported by certain reference books.
-These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System, and for cancer, the guidelines posted by the National Comprehensive Cancer Network and Clinical Pharmacology, or their successors.
-If the use is not supported by any of these reference books or noted authority, then your plan cannot cover its "off-label use."

-• Your plan does not cover drugs not listed in your Part D Formulary or Extra Covered Drug List, including when these drugs are ingredients in a compound drug.
+Coverage is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+If the use is not supported by any of these references or noted authority, then your plan cannot cover its "off-label use." - Your plan does not cover drugs not listed in your Part D Formulary or Extra Covered Drug List, including when these drugs are ingredients in a compound drug.